-- What are the key areas where change is needed to realise the desired change / dream? - What areas of change can a VLIR-UOS supported project realistically influence? - Translate these into an outcome statement for the project (by aligning with the standard outcome areas foreseen in the ICP Connect TOC)
+- What are the key areas where change is needed to realise the desired change / dream? - What areas of change can a VLIR-UOS supported project realistically influence? - Translate these into an outcome statement for the project (by aligning with the standard VLIR-UOS outcome areas)